roadsidemultimedia/Docs/getting-started/upgrading.md

 * Under the **Themes** tab, check the box next to **PageLines** and click **Update Themes**.
 * Once updated, you will have successfully upgraded to the professional/developer edition of PageLines DMS.

+`PageLines DMS Version 3.X is available.
+You should Update Now.
+Please check out the release thread before upgrading`

 ## Upgrading from PageLines Framework ##

 ### PageLines Lite ###